jeffreycwitt/hn202/docs/class-11.md

 Why do you think the emperor felt threatened upon arrival of the crusaders?
 Does this tell us anything about rival west/east perspectives about the crusading army?

 {:.rquestion}
 Fulcher gives us one perspective.
 What are the other ways this traveling army is being perceived?
-How might Alexios tell the story of the arrival differently than Fulcher?
+How might Alexius tell the story of the arrival differently than Fulcher?

 <!-- He would be very suspicious.